 Urgent Medical Concerns

-Medical Services assists Columbia students with urgent medical concerns.
-We recognize there are times when a sudden, serious illness, or injury may require immediate care.
+Medical Services assists Columbia students when a sudden, serious illness, or injury may require immediate care.

-Most urgent, non-life threatening medical problems can be evaluated at Medical Services during regular office hours.
-If you have a more significant emergency (severe chest pain, sudden shortness of breath, severe injury, etc.) call public safety at 212-854-5555 and they will assist you.
+Most urgent, non-life threatening medical concerns can be evaluated at Medical Services during regular office hours.
+If you have a more significant emergency (severe chest pain, sudden shortness of breath, severe injury, etc.), call Public Safety at 212-854-5555 for assistance and no-cost ambulatory transport to the nearest emergency room through CUEMS.

-If you are not able to web book a same day appointment for your urgent health care need, please call 212-854-7426 and ask to speak with the triage nurse.
+If you are not able to book a same day appointment using the Patient Portal, please call 212-854-7426 and ask to speak with the nurse.

 What to expect when you call for an urgent concern: